 I love the Pokemon series, this is a simple statement of fact.
 I bought a Game Boy Color at some point in 1999 after I’d started working for Electronics Boutique (which would later become Game) and Pokemon Blue was one of the first games I got on the system.
 I think it was largely because there was a bit of a fuss about it as it’d been out in Japan for a couple of years prior to the UK release.

-In terms of collecting and transfering Pokemon Nintendo have made it pretty simple, there is the Poke Transporter for getting Pokemon from older games and the Pokemon Bank for storing them before moving them to one of the 3DS games.
-This is something of a master stroke from Nintendo as after a 30 day trial you have to pay £5ish a year to use the bank, it’s a very savvy move.
+In terms of collecting and transferring Pokemon, Nintendo has made it pretty simple, there is the Poke Transporter for getting Pokemon from older games and the Pokemon Bank for storing them before moving them to one of the 3DS games.
+This is something of a masterstroke from Nintendo as after a 30-day trial you have to pay £5ish a year to use the bank, it’s a very savvy move.

 This brings us not very neatly to Pokemon Go on mobile phones.
 It’s proven to be quite popular and it’s not hard to see why as it’s a way of playing a simplified version of the game that allows you to make progress while walking around.
 My personal view is that it’s a poor substitute for the real thing given the lack of skill involved and the lack of variety in terms of Pokemon available to catch at any given time unless you’re prepared to do a fair amount of meandering around.

-In the meantime I’m going to pass the time waiting for the new game by more than likely playing a little on the older games to make sure I’m fully ready, and maybe watching some of the films and anime and probably buying some ind of Pokemon merchandise.
-I wouldn’t say that I’m obsessed as such but it’s definitely a closely run thing.
+In the meantime, I’m going to pass the time waiting for the new game by more than likely playing a little on the older games to make sure I’m fully ready, and maybe watching some of the films and anime and probably buying some kind of Pokemon merchandise.
+I wouldn’t say that I’m obsessed as such but it’s definitely a close run thing.
 Many would probably disagree with my assessment, but those people are bug catchers.